Weymouth, Massachusetts: Education

 Weymouth High School is the only public high school in Weymouth.
 Prior to 2005, grades eight and nine were housed in Weymouth Junior High while grades ten, eleven, and twelve comprised the High School.
 This changed with the construction of a new wing on the Junior High building in South Weymouth, which subsequently became the new Weymouth High School housing grades nine through twelve.
 More than 2,000 students attend the high school.
 A brand new athletic surface was completed in 2005, giving Weymouth High School an artificial turf field and a track surface.

 There are two middle schools but only one is currently in use.
 They are named after local women: abolitionist Maria Weston Chapman and First Lady Abigail Adams.

-The Maria Weston Chapman Middle School, locally known as "The New Chapman," replaced a previous building that had housed an identically named middle school and the town High School.
-It opened to students in September 2022.
+The Maria Weston Chapman Middle School, locally known as "The New Chapman," replaced a previous building that had housed an identically named middle school and, previously, the town's North High School.
+The new school opened to students in September 2022.

 The previous middle school, Abigail Adams Middle School, is currently undergoing renovations with school and town officials undecided about its future uses.

 There are eight primary schools and one early childhood center, five of which are named after Weymouth's Congressional Medal of Honor recipients.